-Glendale was incorporated in 1906 and soon boasted a modern commercial district known as Brand Blvd.
-Many homes were custom built during the 1920’s through the 1940’s and the architectural styles vary from residence to residence.
+Glendale, CA. was incorporated in 1906 and soon boasted a modern commercial district known as Brand Blvd.
+Many homes were custom-built from the 1920s through the 1940s, and the architectural styles vary from residence to residence.
 The city offers a convenient commute to most areas of Los Angeles.

 Phyllis and all of her cousins were raised in Glendale.
 She lived in the following neighborhoods: Adams Hill, Northwest Glendale, and Rossmoyne.
-Her favorite aunt lived in Chevy Chase Canyon and her cousins in Sparr Heights.
-The city has numerous neighborhoods, click here for the map.
+Her favorite aunt resided in Chevy Chase Canyon, and her cousins in Sparr Heights.
+The city has numerous neighborhoods; click here for the map.
 Early on, Phyllis’s family lived on Chevy Chase near Maple Park.
-Her favorite outing was when her grandmother would take her to the park “nutsing”.
+Her favorite outing was when her grandmother would take her to the park “nutsing.”
 Phyllis’ grandma used a long stick, and they would shake walnuts out of the trees.
 Brand Blvd. was the shopping destination; there was no Americana or Galleria.
-So much has changed but Glendale is still a wonderful place to call home.
+So much has changed, but Glendale is still a wonderful place to call home.

 WHAT MAKES GLENDALE A DESIRABLE PLACE TO CALL HOME?